 "We need to confirm the passage of the tax bill, and the avoidance of a shutdown by Friday, and these two things are necessary before the dollar can move higher, as the market waits for these developments," said Masafumi Yamamoto, chief currency strategist for Mizuho Securities in Tokyo.

-Higher U.S. Treasury yields bolstered the greenback, with the benchmark 10-year yield notching a seven-week high of 2.472 percent.
-It last stood at 2.451 percent in Asian trading, compared to its U.S. close on Tuesday of 2.463 percent.
+Higher U.S. Treasury yields bolstered the greenback on Tuesday, with the benchmark 10-year yield notching a seven-week high of 2.472 percent.
+It last stood at 2.450 percent in Asian trading, compared with its U.S. close on Tuesday of 2.463 percent.

-Central bank governors of Estonia, Slovakia and Germany all discussed on Tuesday the need to shift the debate from bond purchases to other tools such as interest rates.
+The European currency got a lift from higher eurozone rates, gaining 0.5 percent on Tuesday, when central bank governors of Estonia, Slovakia and Germany all discussed the need to shift the debate from bond purchases to other tools such as interest rates.